-RCP briefing for Westminster Hall debate on NHS staffing levels
+The RCP has issued a briefing ahead of a Westminster Hall debate on NHS staffing levels tabled by Margaret Greenwood MP.

 There are currently 7.1 million people waiting for NHS treatment and over 132,000 full-time equivalent NHS vacancies.
 Workforce is the biggest barrier to bringing down waiting lists and delivering care in the long run.
 According to the latest RCP census, over half (52%) of advertised consultant physician posts went unfilled in 2021 – the highest rate of unfilled posts since records began.
 Of the 52%, 74% went unfilled due to a lack of any applicants at all.